FIWARE-Ops/docs.academy/docs/integrated-courses/webinars.md

     -   GNU Affero General Public License v3.0
 -   How to attract users and contributors through your `README.md`
 -   What are your obligations when using Open Source Software?
 -   `NOTICES.txt` and Virality
 -   Handling Contributions
-    -   Contributor License Agreements (CLAs)
+    -   Contributor License Agreements (CLA)
     -   Developer Certificate of Origin (DCO)

 [![](https://fiware.github.io/academy/img/open-source.png)](https://www.youtube.com/watch?v=1X_kNwkkcjo "Open Source")

 Issues may arise when attempting to release software as Open Source, and this webinar discusses some of the decisions which need to be made (such as deciding which license to use) and offers a few solutions to cover some common release processes as well as explaining the commitments that must be made when offering new software to FIWARE.